matt-powelldev2784/react-idea-board-v3/README.md

 * Add a character countdown as the user is approaching the limit of their description text.
 * Add an unobtrusive notification when an update is made to a tile.

+## My approach

+Build app with Vite, React, TypeScript, TailwindCSS, and Jest using template form Vite Community

+### Project plan in bullet points

+* Page should be fully responsive
+* Store ideas in local storage

+* Create Idea - title field should be focused, add character countdown
+* Edit Idea - title and description should be editable inline, add character countdown
+* Delete Idea - inline button

+* Build Idea Card - which contains title, decsription, created/updated time
+* Title and description should be editable inline
+* Description text should have a max length of 140 characters

+* Ability to sort ideas by title and date
+* Add notification when an update is made to a tile

+* Add Tests for main features

+* Add any information reviwer should be aware of in COMMENTS.md